Obesity and Overweight: What You Should Know

 What should I do if I am overweight or obese?

 Speak to your doctor about a weight loss program that is right for you.
-Your program may include some of all of the following parts:
+New research shows that a weight loss program should include three components to be successful — diet, exercise, and behavior modification.
+Your program may include:

 - Diet.
-Steady weight loss of about one pound a week is the safest way to lose weight.
+A steady weight loss of about one pound a week is the safest way to lose weight.
 Your doctor can refer you to a registered dietitian if you need help in planning your diet.

 - Behavior modification techniques such as: